 The Fish Slough ACEC encompasses 36,000 acres.

-Educational Partners: Fish Slough Area of Critical Environmental Concern (ACEC) is jointly managed by the Bureau of Land Management, California Department of Fish and Game, Los Angeles Department of Water and Power, and U.S. Fish and Wildlife Service, with research assistance from University of California.
+Partner Information: Fish Slough Area of Critical Environmental Concern (ACEC) is jointly managed by the Bureau of Land Management, California Department of Fish and Game, Los Angeles Department of Water and Power, and U.S. Fish and Wildlife Service, with research assistance from University of California.
 Other partners in education include Bishop Paiute Tribe, Bishop Union Elementary School District, Eastern Sierra Audubon Society, Eastern Sierra Interpretive Association, Eastern Sierra Institute for Collaborative Education, Eastern Sierra Watershed Project, Inyo County Office of Education, and Inyo National Forest.

 Stand with one foot in a green wetland and one in the prickly gray desert.
 Look deep into a clear spring where endangered Owens pupfish flash blue and silver breeding colors, and up to weird curves and planes of rock formed in the blast of a giant caldera.
 Touch mysterious patterns chipped into the rock by native people long ago.
 Smell the sagebrush.
 Taste the saltbush.
 Listen for birds.